Loose Engel structures: Introduction

-induces a surjection in homotopy groups.
 The aim of the present work is to show that every homotopy class in $\pi_k(\FEngel(M))$ can be represented by a $k$--dimensional sphere in $\Engel(M)$ which is unique up to Engel homotopy, i.e.~there is a subgroup $\Loose_k(M) \subset \pi_k(\Engel(M))$ isomorphic to $\pi_k(\FEngel(M))$ that can be characterised in a geometric fashion.
 This is the content of our two main results:

 \begin{theorem} Let $M$ be a smooth $4$-manifold, $K$ a compact CW--complex, and $N$ a positive integer.
 Then, any family $\SD: K \longrightarrow \FEngel(M)$ is formally homotopic to an $N$--loose family. \end{theorem}